 The program includes a brief presentation, a question and answer period and time for snacks and personal interactions with the author.
-The UA BookStores offers books for sale and autographing during this event.
 The workshop also includes one free hour of professional development, so invite your favorite teacher.

 Free parking is available at the surface parking lot north of the intersection of First and Vine.
 Sometimes free parking is available at the Second St. Garage next door to the College of Education.
 The WOW Center is also located just off of the 2nd St. Modern Streetcar stop.

 To request disability-related accommodations that would ensure your full participation in this event, please email email@example.com or call 520.621.9340.

 Middle School Reading Ambassador author meetings occur every other month throughout the academic year and are open to the public.
 This free program for area middle school students encourages them to promote reading in their own contexts.
 Additional information on the Teen Reading Ambassadors is available on our website.